I have bad feet, and when you spend as much time wading as I do, good wading boots are worth their weight in gold.

 So how did the bag actually perform on the trip?

 Once on the island, I emptied the bag of my travel bits and pieces, and loaded up the main waterproof compartment with my full remote area first aid kit (which proved handy a couple of times), spare reels, jacket and snacks.
 The bag then took up duty as my waterproof boat bag.

 It proved to be robust, waterproof, and effortless to transport to the boat an back each day.
 The rod tube sleeve also gave me somewhere safe to store a broken rod on one occasion.
 Win, again.

-Given I also tested the yet to be released Simms Dry Creek Z hip pack on this trip (review will be available later in the year), there was no need to use the Backpack as a day pack.
+Given I also tested the Simms Dry Creek Z hip pack on this trip, there was no need to use the Backpack as a day pack.
 I normally spend several days each week wearing a day pack whilst guiding during the trout season, so by lugging 7kg in the bag throughout airports and different islands, I know this thing is going to excel as a waterproof day/2 day pack.
 It is comfortable, has an exceptionally well thought out design, and will keep your gear dry if it rains, or if you go arse up in the water.

 The Catch & Release system compatibility with Waypoints® Convertible Chest Pack adds so much functionality to this bag, and I can't wait to give it a run when trout fishing.

 The exterior pockets are a massive win, even if they are not waterproof.
 This is a feature that has been sorely lacking in waterproof packs up until now, as they have really just been glorified, upmarket dry bags.